Lorenz Defensor: Political career

 Defensor began his political career as a provincial board member representing the third district of Iloilo.
-In 2019, he was elected as the congressman for the district, a position he currently holds.
+In 2019, he was elected as the congressman for the district, a position he has held since then.

 In February 2025, Defensor was named as a member of the House prosecution team for the impeachment trial of Vice President Sara Duterte.
 He stated that facing Duterte in the trial was "always an honor."

+In the 2026 impeachment trial of Vice President Sara Duterte, Defensor serves as the lead prosecutor for Article IV, which addresses allegations of grave threats.

+Impeachment trial of Sara Duterte

+On July 7, 2026, the second day of the impeachment trial, House prosecutor Lorenz Defensor opened the proceedings for Article IV with a manifestation arguing that public accountability applies to all officials regardless of their position.
+Defensor characterized Vice President Sara Duterte's public remarks regarding an alleged assassination plot against the President and other officials as "especially sinister," noting that such threats made by a constitutional successor carry a gravity that strikes "at the very heart of government."

 Political stances

 In March 2025, Defensor attended a rally supporting KiBam, where he emphasized the importance of unity and continuity in leadership.
-He stated, "Others have separated, we're still together," highlighting his alignment with the opposition's call for cohesive and principled governance.
+He stated, "others have separated, we're still together," highlighting his alignment with the opposition's call for cohesive and principled governance.

 Personal life

-Defensor's brother, Arthur "Toto" Defensor Jr., is the current governor of Iloilo.
+Defensor's brother, Arthur "Toto" Defensor Jr., has served as the governor of Iloilo since 2019.
 He is married to Vaneza Ungson, a lawyer, and they have two children.